(Source: Arcam)

 Stacked city villas

-Miles Building was designed by Bedaux de Brouwer Architects.
-In the design they aimed for a stacked residential building with the characteristics and qualities of villa homes.
-This has been achieved, among other things, by giving each home an outdoor space in the form of a large balcony or terrace.
-The appearance of Miles Building is characterized by the anthracite-colored stone, wooden details and aluminum-colored accents.
+Miles Building is a design by Bedaux de Brouwer Architects.
+In the design, they have strived for a stacked residential building with the characteristics and qualities of villa homes.
+This has taken shape, among other things, by giving each home an outdoor space in the form of a large balcony or terrace.
+The appearance of Miles Building is characterised by the anthracite-coloured stone, wooden details and aluminium-coloured accents.
 These materials give the building a high-quality appearance.
-The building consists of three connected volumes that together form a square with an open courtyard.
-The building has two faces, so to speak: a busy side and a modest side.
+The building consists of three linked volumes that together form a square with an open courtyard.
+The building has two faces, as it were: a bustling side and a modest side.
 On the busy side of the square, commercial functions are located in the double-height plinth.
-With twelve floors, this side also has the highest volume of the three connected parts and thus fits in with the nearby environment.
-Luxury apartments and penthouses are located on the top floors.
-In contrast, the L-shaped part, which is largely located on the Boelengracht, has a very modest and light character.
-This building part consists of only two floors that rest on pillars as high as the plinth.
-This contains six maisonettes.
-The adjacent canal is connected to the courtyard by a pond.
-As a result, the L-shaped building part is partly above the water.
+With twelve floors, this side also has the highest volume of the three connected parts and thus connects to the nearby surroundings.
+On the upper floors there are luxury apartments and penthouses.
+The L-shaped part, which is largely located on the Boelengracht, on the other hand, has a very modest and light character.
+This building section consists of only two storeys that rest on pillars as high as the plinth.
+Six maisonettes are housed here.
+The adjacent moat is connected to the courtyard by means of a pond.
+As a result, the L-shaped building section is partly above the water.
 The maisonettes are therefore also called 'water houses'.
-A lot of daylight reaches the homes through the glass facade over the two floors in combination with the south-facing location.
-Because the lowest building part faces southwest, the sun also optimally reaches the balconies at the rear of the other two parts.
-Like a kind of puzzle, the low L-shaped building part fits into the third building part of eight floors on George Gerswhinlaan.
-Despite the different characteristics, the three buildings form a beautifully connected ensemble due to the puzzle-like transitions and the same materials.
+A lot of daylight reaches the houses through the glass façade over the two floors in combination with the south-facing location.
+Because the lowest building section faces southwest, the sun also reaches the balconies at the rear of the other two parts optimally.
+Like a kind of puzzle, the low L-shaped building section protrudes into the third eight-storey building section on George Gerswhinlaan.
+Despite the different characteristics, the three buildings form a beautiful continuous ensemble because of the puzzle-like transitions and the similar materials.

 Moss on the roof

-The different types of high-rise buildings on the Zuidas make it easier to look out onto the roof of a nearby building.
-That is why the roof, as the fifth facade, is often an important part of the design.
-Miles Buidling has a green moss-sedum roof for its aesthetic function.
-This roof covering also has environmental benefits and, for example, rainwater is drained more gradually.
-The building also uses a cold-heat storage facility.
+Due to the different types of high-rise buildings on the Zuidas, you can look out on the roof of a nearby building more quickly.
+That is why the roof, as the fifth façade, is often an important part of the design.
+Miles Buidling has a green moss-sedum roof because of its aesthetic function.
+This roof cladding also has environmental benefits and, for example, rainwater is drained more gradually.
+The building also uses a cold-heat storage system.

 Text: Anna Peschier